How Can Ultrasound Scans Benefit You?

 An ultrasound scan is a medical imaging technique that uses high-frequency sound waves to create images of structures inside the body.
 It helps doctors examine organs, tissues, and monitor fetal development during pregnancy.

 Yes, ultrasound is considered very safe.
-It does not use ionizing radiation like X-rays.
+It does not use ionising radiation like X-rays.
 The sound waves used are non-invasive and pose no known risks when used appropriately by healthcare professionals.

 Ultrasound scans can detect a variety of conditions, including abnormalities in organs like the liver, heart, kidneys, and thyroid.
 It is also commonly used in obstetrics to monitor the health and development of a fetus during pregnancy.